-The UDDI registry consists of the following five data structure types that group information to facilitate rapid location and understanding of registration information:
+The UDDI registry consists of the following five data structure types, which group information to facilitate rapid location and comprehension of registry information:

-- businessEntity -- the top-level, logical parent data structure; contains descriptive information about the business that publishes information about Web Services, such as business services, categories, contacts, discovery URLs, and identifier and category information that is useful for performing searches. - businessService -- the logical child of a single businessEntity data structure as well as the logical parent of a binding Template structure; contains descriptive business service information about a particular family of technical services including its name, brief description, technical service description, and category information that is useful for performing searches. - bindingTemplate -- the logical child of a single businessService data structure; contains technical information about a Web Services entry point and references to interface specifications. - tModel -- description of specifications for Web Services, or a classification that forms the basis for technical identification; represents the technical specification of Web Services, in order to facilitate Web Services consumer searching for registered Web Services that are compatible with a particular technical specification.
-That is, based on the descriptions of the specifications for Web

-- Services in the tModel structure, Web Services consumers can easily identify other compatible Web Services. - publisherAssertion -- information about a relationship between two parties, asserted by one or both.
+- businessEntity-the top-level, logical parent data structure.
+It contains descriptive information about the business that publishes information about Web Services, such as company name, contacts, business services, categories, contacts, discovery URLs, and identifier and category information that is useful for performing searches. - businessService-the logical child of a single businessEntity data structure as well as the logical parent of a bindingTemplate structure.
+It contains descriptive business service information about a particular family of technical services including its name, brief description, technical service description, and category information that is useful for performing searches. - bindingTemplate-the logical child of a single businessService data structure.
+It contains technical information about a Web Services entry point, and references to interface specifications. - tModel-a description of specifications for Web Services, or a classification that forms the basis for technical identification.
+It represents the technical specification of Web Services.
+It facilitates the Web Services consumers (programmers) searching for registered Web Services that are compatible with a particular technical specification.
+That is, based on the descriptions of the specifications for Web Services in the tModel data structure, Web Services consumers can easily identify other compatible Web Services. - publisherAssertion-information about a relationship between two parties, asserted by one or both.